AutoRecon/AutoRecon/README.md

                  [--global.domain VALUE] [-h]
                  [targets ...]

-Network reconnaissance tool to port scan and automatically enumerate services found on multiple targets.
+Network reconnaissance tool to port scan and automatically enumerate services found on multiple targets, innit bruv.

 positional arguments:
-  targets               IP addresses (e.g. 10.0.0.1), CIDR notation (e.g. 10.0.0.1/24), or resolvable hostnames (e.g. foo.bar) to scan.
+  targets               IP addresses (e.g. 10.0.0.1), CIDR notation (e.g. 10.0.0.1/24), or resolvable hostnames (e.g. foo.bar) to scan, innit.

 optional arguments:
   -t TARGET_FILE, --target-file TARGET_FILE
-                        Read targets from file.
+                        Read targets from file, bruv.
   -p PORTS, --ports PORTS
-                        Comma separated list of ports / port ranges to scan.
+                        Comma separated list of ports / port ranges to scan, innit.
 Specify TCP/UDP ports by prepending list with T:/U: To scan both
                         TCP/UDP, put port(s) at start or specify B: e.g. 53,T:21-25,80,U:123,B:123.
-Default: None
+Default: None, bruv
   -m MAX_SCANS, --max-scans MAX_SCANS
-                        The maximum number of concurrent scans to run.
-Default: 50 -mp MAX_PORT_SCANS, --max-port-scans MAX_PORT_SCANS
+                        The maximum number of concurrent scans to run, innit.
+Default: 50, bruv -mp MAX_PORT_SCANS, --max-port-scans MAX_PORT_SCANS
-                        The maximum number of concurrent port scans to run.
-Default: 10 (approx 20% of max-scans unless specified)
+                        The maximum number of concurrent port scans to run, innit.
+Default: 10 (approx 20% of max-scans unless specified), bruv
   -c CONFIG_FILE, --config CONFIG_FILE
-                        Location of AutoRecon's config file.
-Default: ~/.config/AutoRecon/config.toml -g GLOBAL_FILE, --global-file GLOBAL_FILE
+                        Location of AutoRecon's config file, innit.
+Default: ~/.config/AutoRecon/config.toml, bruv -g GLOBAL_FILE, --global-file GLOBAL_FILE
-                        Location of AutoRecon's global file.
-Default: ~/.config/AutoRecon/global.toml --tags TAGS           Tags to determine which plugins should be included.
+                        Location of AutoRecon's global file, innit.
+Default: ~/.config/AutoRecon/global.toml, bruv --tags TAGS           Tags to determine which plugins should be included, innit.
 Separate tags by a plus symbol (+) to group tags together.
 Separate groups with a comma (,) to create multiple groups.
-For a plugin to be included, it must have all the tags specified in at least one group.
-Default: default --exclude-tags TAGS   Tags to determine which plugins should be excluded.
+For a plugin to be included, it must have all the tags specified in at least one group, bruv.
+Default: default --exclude-tags TAGS   Tags to determine which plugins should be excluded, innit.
 Separate tags by a plus symbol (+) to group tags together.
 Separate groups with a comma (,) to create multiple groups.
-For a plugin to be excluded, it must have all the tags specified in at least one group.
-Default: None --port-scans PLUGINS  Override --tags / --exclude-tags for the listed PortScan plugins (comma separated).
-Default: None --service-scans PLUGINS
+For a plugin to be excluded, it must have all the tags specified in at least one group, bruv.
+Default: None --port-scans PLUGINS  Override --tags / --exclude-tags for the listed PortScan plugins (comma separated), innit.
+Default: None, bruv
+  --service-scans PLUGINS
-                        Override --tags / --exclude-tags for the listed ServiceScan plugins (comma separated).
-Default: None --reports PLUGINS     Override --tags / --exclude-tags for the listed Report plugins (comma separated).
-Default: None --plugins-dir PLUGINS_DIR
+                        Override --tags / --exclude-tags for the listed ServiceScan plugins (comma separated), innit.
+Default: None, bruv
+  --reports PLUGINS     Override --tags / --exclude-tags for the listed Report plugins (comma separated), innit.
+Default: None, bruv
+  --plugins-dir PLUGINS_DIR
-                        The location of the plugins directory.
-Default: ~/.local/share/AutoRecon/plugins --add-plugins-dir PLUGINS_DIR
+                        The location of the plugins directory, innit.
+Default: ~/.local/share/AutoRecon/plugins, bruv --add-plugins-dir PLUGINS_DIR
-                        The location of an additional plugins directory to add to the main one.
-Default: None -l [TYPE], --list [TYPE]
+                        The location of an additional plugins directory to add to the main one, innit.
+Default: None, bruv -l [TYPE], --list [TYPE]
-                        List all plugins or plugins of a specific type. e.g. --list, --list port, --list service -o OUTPUT, --output OUTPUT
+                        List all plugins or plugins of a specific type, innit. e.g. --list, --list port, --list service, bruv -o OUTPUT, --output OUTPUT
-                        The output directory for results.
-Default: results --single-target       Only scan a single target.
-A directory named after the target will not be created.
-Instead, the directory structure will be created within the output directory.
-Default: False --only-scans-dir      Only create the "scans" directory for results.
-Other directories (e.g. exploit, loot, report) will not be created.
+                        The output directory for results, innit.
+Default: results, bruv --single-target       Only scan a single target, innit.
+A directory named after the target won't be created.
+Instead, the directory structure will be created within the output directory, bruv.
+Default: False --only-scans-dir      Only create the "scans" directory for results, innit.
+Other directories (e.g. exploit, loot, report) won't be created, bruv.
                         Default: False
-  --no-port-dirs        Don't create directories for ports (e.g. scans/tcp80, scans/udp53).
+  --no-port-dirs        Don't create directories for ports (e.g. scans/tcp80, scans/udp53), innit.
 Instead store all results in the "scans" directory
-                        itself.
-Default: False
-  --heartbeat HEARTBEAT
+                        itself, bruv.
+Default: False --heartbeat HEARTBEAT
-                        Specifies the heartbeat interval (in seconds) for scan status messages.
-Default: 60 --timeout TIMEOUT     Specifies the maximum amount of time in minutes that AutoRecon should run for.
-Default: None --target-timeout TARGET_TIMEOUT
+                        Specifies the heartbeat interval (in seconds) for scan status messages, innit.
+Default: 60, bruv --timeout TIMEOUT     Specifies the maximum amount of time in minutes that AutoRecon should run for, innit.
+Default: None, bruv
+  --target-timeout TARGET_TIMEOUT
-                        Specifies the maximum amount of time in minutes that a target should be scanned for before abandoning it and moving on.
+                        Specifies the maximum amount of time in minutes that a target should be scanned for before abandoning it and moving on, innit.
-                        Default: None
+                        Default: None, bruv
-  --nmap NMAP           Override the {nmap_extra} variable in scans.
-Default: -vv --reason -Pn -T4 --nmap-append NMAP_APPEND
+  --nmap NMAP           Override the {nmap_extra} variable in scans, innit.
+Default: -vv --reason -Pn -T4, bruv --nmap-append NMAP_APPEND
-                        Append to the default {nmap_extra} variable in scans.
+                        Append to the default {nmap_extra} variable in scans, innit.
 Default:
-  --proxychains         Use if you are running AutoRecon via proxychains.
-Default: False --disable-sanity-checks
+  --proxychains         Use if you're running AutoRecon via proxychains, innit.
+Default: False, bruv --disable-sanity-checks
-                        Disable sanity checks that would otherwise prevent the scans from running.
-Default: False --disable-keyboard-control
+                        Disable sanity checks that would otherwise prevent the scans from running, innit.
+Default: False, bruv
+  --disable-keyboard-control
-                        Disables keyboard control ([s]tatus, Up, Down) if you are in SSH or Docker.
+                        Disables keyboard control ([s]tatus, Up, Down) if you're in SSH or Docker, innit.
   --force-services SERVICE [SERVICE ...]
-                        A space separated list of services in the following style: tcp/80/http tcp/443/https/secure --accessible          Attempts to make AutoRecon output more accessible to screenreaders.
-Default: False -v, --verbose         Enable verbose output.
-Repeat for more verbosity.
+                        A space separated list of services in the following style: tcp/80/http tcp/443/https/secure, innit --accessible          Attempts to make AutoRecon output more accessible to screenreaders, innit.
+Default: False, bruv -v, --verbose         Enable verbose output, innit.
+Repeat for more verbosity, bruv.
-  --version             Prints the AutoRecon version and exits.
+  --version             Prints the AutoRecon version and exits, innit.
-  -h, --help            Show this help message and exit.
+  -h, --help            Show this help message and exit, bruv.

 plugin arguments:
-  These are optional arguments for certain plugins.
+  These are optional arguments for certain plugins, innit.

-  --curl.path VALUE     The path on the web server to curl.
-Default: / --dirbuster.tool {feroxbuster,gobuster,dirsearch,ffuf,dirb}
+  --curl.path VALUE     The path on the web server to curl, innit.
+Default: /, bruv --dirbuster.tool {feroxbuster,gobuster,dirsearch,ffuf,dirb}
-                        The tool to use for directory busting.
-Default: feroxbuster --dirbuster.wordlist VALUE [VALUE ...]
+                        The tool to use for directory busting, innit.
+Default: feroxbuster, bruv --dirbuster.wordlist VALUE [VALUE ...]
-                        The wordlist(s) to use when directory busting.
+                        The wordlist(s) to use when directory busting, innit.
 Separate multiple wordlists with spaces.
 Default:
-                        ['~/.local/share/AutoRecon/wordlists/dirbuster.txt']
+                        ['~/.local/share/AutoRecon/wordlists/dirbuster.txt'], bruv
   --dirbuster.threads VALUE
-                        The number of threads to use when directory busting.
-Default: 10 --dirbuster.ext VALUE
+                        The number of threads to use when directory busting, innit.
+Default: 10, bruv --dirbuster.ext VALUE
-                        The extensions you wish to fuzz (no dot, comma separated).
-Default: txt,html,php,asp,aspx,jsp --onesixtyone.community-strings VALUE
+                        The extensions you wish to fuzz (no dot, comma separated), innit.
+Default: txt,html,php,asp,aspx,jsp, bruv
+  --onesixtyone.community-strings VALUE
-                        The file containing a list of community strings to try.
-Default: /usr/share/seclists/Discovery/SNMP/common-snmp- community-strings-onesixtyone.txt
+                        The file containing a list of community strings to try, innit.
+Default: /usr/share/seclists/Discovery/SNMP/common-snmp- community-strings-onesixtyone.txt, bruv

 global plugin arguments:
-  These are optional arguments that can be used by all plugins.
+  These are optional arguments that can be used by all plugins, innit.

   --global.username-wordlist VALUE
-                        A wordlist of usernames, useful for bruteforcing.
-Default: /usr/share/seclists/Usernames/top-usernames-shortlist.txt
+                        A wordlist of usernames, useful for bruteforcing, innit.
+Default: /usr/share/seclists/Usernames/top-usernames-shortlist.txt, bruv
   --global.password-wordlist VALUE
-                        A wordlist of passwords, useful for bruteforcing.
-Default: /usr/share/seclists/Passwords/darkweb2017-top100.txt
+                        A wordlist of passwords, useful for bruteforcing, innit.
+Default: /usr/share/seclists/Passwords/darkweb2017-top100.txt, bruv
   --global.domain VALUE
-                        The domain to use (if known).
+                        The domain to use (if known), innit.
 Used for DNS and/or Active Directory.
-Default: None
+Default: None, bruv
 ```

 ### Verbosity